Greatest of the Great

 Afternoon / evening

 After all the ocean swimming, you deserve a good nights sleep.
-Check into the Rydges Geelong.
-The perfect base from which to seek out one of Geelong city’s amazing restaurants.
+Check into the Rydges Geelong or Vue Apartments.
+The perfect bases from which to seek out one of Geelong city’s amazing restaurants.

 Great Ocean Road Aerial 2 medium2